 Previous to the year 2000, dentists used a variety of materials for dental implants, with titanium being a top choice.
 It’s strong, lightweight and is still widely used today.
 However, to make it strong enough to function as a dental implant, it has nickel added to it.
 This can be problematic, as the CDC estimates that up to 20% of the population has a nickel allergy.

-As a holistic dentist, Dr. Parsi appreciates that zirconia is naturally occurring and biocompatible.
+As a holistic dentist, Dr. Parsi appreciates that zirconia is a naturally occurring biocompatible material.
 This means that it won’t react with the patient’s biological systems, making it readily accepted by the gum and mouth tissue.
 This is key because the body won’t reject the implant or attack it with an immune response.

 Zirconia is also incredibly hard and doesn’t require the addition of metals like nickel to fortify it.
 In fact, zirconia is fondly nicknamed, “ceramic steel.”

 Though titanium is shown to react well with the body, it’s not classified as biocompatible, so it carries some risk of rejection.
-Zirconia, on the other hand, is biocompatible.
-One of the reasons it’s so crucial to choose a biocompatible option is that the body may not reject something that’s not biocompatible right away.
-As a result, the patient could experience a reaction months or years after implantation, requiring removal and another implant.
+Zirconia, on the other hand, is ceramic and metal-free.
+One of the reasons it’s so crucial to choose a non-metal option is that the body may not reject an implant placement that’s not biocompatible right away.
+There is also the potential for faster healing and osseointegration.

-Patients with auto-immune conditions such as Crohn’s Disease or lupus should take extra precaution when it comes to choosing implant material and should opt for something biocompatible, like zirconia.
+Patients with auto-immune conditions such as Crohn’s Disease or lupus should take extra precautions when it comes to choosing implant material like titanium and should opt for a metal-free ceramic replacement like zirconia since ceramic implants are made specifically to cater to patients with such conditions.

 Zirconia is a neutral material and won’t cause allergies.
 Metals, however, can trigger a reaction.
 Common symptoms of an allergic reaction include redness, itchiness, inflammation, and even bone loss.

-As people become more health conscious, they rightfully express concern about having metal in their mouth.
+As people become more health-conscious, they rightfully express concern about having metal in their mouths.
 Metals like mercury have been linked to Alzheimer’s Disease.
 Though titanium and other metal implants don’t use mercury, patients who once upon a time had mercury fillings often wonder if new information will come to light about the dangers of other metals in the mouth.
+It’s no wonder that many patients opt to use ceramic for teeth replacement.

-It’s also important to note that metal conducts electricity and heat, while zirconia does not.
-Granted, feeling discomfort from an electrical current or feeling excess heat in your mouth are rare occurrences, they can happen, especially among sensitive populations.
+It’s also important to note that metal conducts electricity and heat, while zirconia and ceramics do not.
+Granted, feeling discomfort from an electrical current or feeling excess heat in your mouth are rare occurrences, but they can happen, especially among sensitive populations.

 Further, the conductivity of metal can attract bacteria and serve as an ideal breeding ground.
 This can make oral hygiene more difficult to maintain, resulting in infections, gum disease, and bad breath.

 Both titanium and zirconia resist corrosion.
-However, the metals that fortify titanium implants are not immune.
-Therefore, titanium implants will corrode over time, while zirconia implants can be expected to last for many many years.
-Zirconia dental implants have been successfully used in Europe for decades.
+However, the metals that fortify traditional metal implants are not immune.
+Therefore, titanium will corrode over time, while zirconia implants can be expected to last for many many years.
+Zirconium dental implants have been successfully used in Europe for decades.

 Titanium implants can house more plaque, mostly because of the bacteria buildup from the added metal alloys.
-Zirconia, on the other hand, attracts less plaque, making it easier to maintain your oral health.
+Zirconia, on the other hand, attracts less plaque, making it easier to maintain your oral health and prevent jawbone (jaw bone) inflammation.

-Because zirconia implants are the same color as your teeth, the posts won’t show through with any gray as a titanium implant would.
-This provides a more natural look.
-No one will know you’ve had implants!
+Because zirconia implants are tooth-colored, the posts won’t show through with any gray as a titanium implant would.
+This provides a more natural look and tooth-like color.
+No one will know you’ve had dental implants!

 Zirconia Dental Implant Cost